 Once the boat 18 is securely held in the cradle 26, referring still to FIGS. 1-3, the lift mechanism 36 can be employed to affect the position of the cradle 26 and the boat 18 thereon.
-The lift mechanism 36 can be used to wrap the pulley cable 40 around the pulley drum 38 to lift the cradle 26 from the lowered position to the lifted position.
+The lift mechanism 36 can be used to wrap the pulley cable 40 increasing or decreasing the overlapping sections of the first 25 around the pulley drum 38 to lift the cradle 26 from the lowered position to the lifted position.
 Once the cradle 26 is in the lifted position, the security members 50 can be moved along the longitudinal supports 24a, 24b from the disengaged position to the engaged position.
-The security members 50 can slide along the longitudinal supports 24a, 24b, for example, and a handle 180 (FIGS, 8 and 9) can facilitate movement of the security members 50 between the disengaged and the engaged positions.
+The security members 50 can slide along the longitudinal supports 24a, 24b, for example, and a handle 180 (FIGS. 8 and 9) can facilitate movement of the security members 50 between the disengaged and the engaged positions.
 Upon positioning the security members 50 in the engaged position, the cradle 26 can be moved downward from the lifted position towards the lowered position.
 The lift mechanism 36 can be used to draw the pulley cable 40 from the pulley drum 38 to lower the cradle 26.
-Downward movement of the cradle 26 can by limited by the brackets 70 of the security members 50 in the engaged position.
+Downward movement of the cradle 26 can by limited by the brackets 70 of the security members 50 in the engaged 40 position.
 The brackets 70 can receive the lateral members 28 of the cradle 26 to prevent the cradle 26 from lowering beyond the secured position.
-In other words, the cradle 26 can be held in the secured position, though the lift mechanism 36 can continue to draw the pulley cable 40 from the pulley drum 38 and attempt to further lower the cradle 26.
+In other words, the cradle 26 can be held in the secured position, though the lift mechanism 36 can continue to draw the pulley cable 40 from the pulley drum 38 50 can hang from the first longitudinal support 24a and two 45 and attempt to further lower the cradle 26.
 Slack may gather in the pulley cable 40 as the lift mechanism 36 attempts to continue lowering the cradle 26 after the cradle 26 has reached the secured position.

 Referring still to FIGS. 1-3, when the security members 50 hold the cradle 26 in the secured position, the boat 18 can exert a gravitational force on the cradle 26 and a corresponding force among the hooked portions 60 of the security members 50.
 The gravitational force exerted by the boat 18 can operably restrain movement of the security members 50 from the engaged position to the disengaged position.
 In other words, the deadweight of the boat 18 can prevent disengagement of the security members 50, and thus, lock the secured boat 18 in the boat lift system 20.
-In at least one embodiment, a boat owner can turn off power to the lift mechanism 36 and/or prevent access to the lift mechanism control.
+In at least one embodiment, a boat owner can turn off power to the lift mechanism 36 60 and/or prevent access to the lift mechanism control.
 Accordingly, the cradle 26 can remain in the secured position even if the pulley cable 40 is severed or broken.